10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 8. Follow Web Convention

 Many people instinctively see the Web as a single medium.
-They like to carry over navigation skills that they acquire on one website to other websites-it makes life easier for them.
+They like to carry over navigation skills that they acquire on one website to other websites because it makes life easier for them.

-Over time a number of navigation conventions have emerged on the Web.
-The designer who delibrately avoids these conventions to be different achieves nothing except confusion for the reader.
+Over time, a number of navigation conventions have emerged on the Web.
+The designer who deliberately avoids these conventions, just to be different, achieves nothing except to confuse the reader.
 Go to the biggest and best websites.
-See how they design their navigation and unashamedly imitate the best practice you find.
+See how they design their navigation.
+Don’t feel ashamed to imitate the best practice you find.

 Follow the navigation and classification conventions that have emerged on the Web.
 They include: